maraneagu/FixIT-MERN/README.md

 # ShowPost

 <br>
 A post contains information about the user who made it, with the option to follow or unfollow them, a title, a description, and an image.
 Users can like the post, add a review, or be redirected to a separate "Show Post" page.
-If the logged-in user is the one who made the post, they can delete or edit it.
+If the logged-in user is the one who made the post, he can delete or edit it.

 <br>
 <br>